omidk414/NeuroScan/README.md

 ## Citations
 Sadok, M. (2021, August 8).
 Artificial Intelligence: A paradigm shift in the pharmaceutical industry - use case of cancer detection.
 Digitale Transformation - jetzt die Chancen aktiv nutzen! https://www.strategy-transformation.com/artificial-intelligence-a-paradigm-shift-in-the-pharmaceutical-industry-use-case-of-cancer-detection/

+## Disclaimer

+The "NeuroScan" machine learning application for brain tumor detection is intended for research and educational purposes only.
+The results produced by this system should not be used as a substitute for professional medical diagnosis or treatment.
+While the model is designed to assist in identifying potential brain tumors, it is not guaranteed to be accurate or reliable in all cases.

+Users are advised to consult with medical professionals for any medical decisions or diagnoses.
+The authors and contributors of this project disclaim any liability for the accuracy of the results or any consequences arising from the use of this application.

+By using this application, you agree to use the results responsibly and in conjunction with professional medical advice.